Essential techniques, recipes, and more!

 The other is to brown only a portion of the ground meat, or start with the meat in larger chunks for browning and then grind it after that.
 The reason is that browning delivers excellent flavor development, but sacrifices texture by drying the browned bits out excessively—browning requires drying, so there's no good way around this.
 By browning only some of the meat, we get that excellent depth of roasted flavor, but we reserve a more tender texture in the remaining portion of un-browned meat.
 It's a win-win.

 Aside from the grated parm, besciamella is the most basic of all the components in a lasagna Bolognese, but its importance shouldn't be underestimated.
-It's the indulgently creamy sauce that binds the whole thing together, helping to marry the meaty sauce with the silky sheets of pasta while underscoring the rich dairy in the dish and bringing out that warm-spice note of nutmeg (which is in both the ragù and the besciamella).
+It's the indulgently creamy sauce that binds the whole thing together, helping to marry the meaty sauce with the silky sheets of pasta while underscoring the rich dairy in the dish and bringing out that warm nutmeg spice (which is in both the ragù and the besciamella).

 The secret to getting it right is to make a version with the proper ratio of flour to milk, which in this case means less flour for a thinner white sauce.
 That's because the besciamella will thicken up as the lasagna bakes, so if you start with a thicker sauce, it'll end up gluey by the time the lasagna comes out of the oven.
 I use a ratio of a little more than one tablespoon of flour per cup of milk.
 The resulting besciamella will be easy to drizzle onto each layer, but will reach the perfect, slowly flowing consistency after baking.